TheThingsNetwork/lorawan-stack/doc/content/components/_index.md

     weight: 4
 ---

-TTN Stack is composed of components.
+The Things Stack is composed of components.
 The core components Network Server, Application Server and Join Server follow the LoRaWAN Network Reference Model.
-TTN Stack also contains an Identity Server, Gateway Server and Console.
+The Things Stack also contains an Identity Server, Gateway Server and Console.

-{{< figure src="components.png" alt="TTN Stack components" width="80%" height="80%" >}}
+{{< figure src="components.png" alt="The Things Stack components" width="80%" height="80%" >}}

 - **Identity Server**: stores applications, end devices, gateways, users, organizations, OAuth clients, API keys and collaborators.
 Also acts as a OAuth 2.0 server with login and consent screens
 - **Gateway Server**: maintains connections with gateways supporting the UDP, MQTT, gRPC and Basic Station protocols, forwards uplink traffic to Network Servers, schedules downlink traffic